 - Appoint an interim director.

-- Appoint an individual who can carry out the duties and responsibilities of the director and pay them a commensurate salary.
+- Appoint or hire (temporary) an individual who can carry out the duties and responsibilities of the director and pay them a commensurate salary.

 - Announce the interim appointment to the community, to library staff, and to other libraries.